rchfrm/feed-client/README.md

 ### Staging

+Before staging, merge the `dev` branch into the `staging` branch.
+Then...

 To deploy _The App_ to the **staging** environment run `yarn stage`

 To deploy _The Admin Panel_ to the **staging** environment run `yarn stage:admin`